9:30am Monday 20th May 2013

 Postmortem examinations revealed there had been no evidence of assault or restraint and paramedics who arrived just after 5.30am pronounced her dead at the scene.

-In a witness statement PC Ian Gloster described finding Mrs Pun Magar about 8ft from the ground.
+In a witness statement, Police Constable Ian Gloster described finding Mrs Pun Magar.

-He said: “Her face had turned purple near her lips, her eyes were shut and there were no signs of life.
+He said: “Her eyes were shut and there were no signs of life.

 “She had dark greying hair and was wearing a gold piercing in her nose, and a gold ring.”

 The contents of a bag nearby also included about £16.